 An important component of the AIF is the partnership with local stakeholder groups and state agencies (Michigan Departments of Natural Resources and Environmental Quality).
 The partnership fosters the public’s understanding of the goals and challenges involved in effectively managing Saginaw Bay.
 In turn, research is enriched and guided by local knowledge and deeper insight of the ecosystem services that residents consider most important.

-Related Region of Study: Michigan
+Related Regions of Study: Great Lakes, Michigan

 Primary Contacts: Craig Stow, Elizabeth Turner

 Related NCCOS Center: CSCOR